easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 > PS: In case you are wondering what's with all those `main.*` files, as I pick
 > a new language to learn `Dot` is a good initial project as any other, as it
-> offers a rather large range of challenges.
+> offers a good set of challenges.
 >
 > But I reckon that only the Ruby, Java and Guile versions are fully functional.
 >